CMCD1996/Portfolio/projects.md

 **Introduction**

-Modeling yield curves helps gauge investor sentiment to risk.
-Interest rates on bonds with shorter maturities are usually lower than longer maturities as investors assume less risk in the short-term.
-However, macro-economic and geopolitical uncertainty can reverse this sentiment and invert the yield curve, an unsual but reliable predictor of an impending recession.
+Modelling yield curves help gauge investor sentiment to risk.
+Interest rates on bonds with shorter maturities are usually lower than longer maturities as investors assume less risk in the short term.
+However, macroeconomic and geopolitical uncertainty can reverse this sentiment and invert the yield curve, an unusual but reliable predictor of an impending recession.

-The United States of America Department of the Treasury issue securities (bills, notes, and bonds) at various constant maturities to finance US federal.
-These are some of the safest investments available to investors given their backing by both faith and credit of the US Government.
-Treasury securities are highly liquid, traded in both primary and secondary markets, proxying for investor sentiment on a daily basis.
+The United States of America Department of the Treasury issues securities (bills, notes, and bonds) at various constant maturities to finance US federal.
+These are some of the safest investments available to investors, given their backing by both faith and credit of the US Government.
+Treasury securities are highly liquid, traded in primary and secondary markets, proxying for investor sentiment daily.

-Yield curves are typically modeled at a point in time to gauge investor sentiment on a given day.
-By extension, modeling yield curves over time informs how overall investor sentiment changes during economic cycles.
-Hypothetically, sharp changes or dislocations in three dimensional space ((x,y,z)= (maturites, time, yields)) would show the extent to which market news was unexpected, quantifiable by measurement of stress or strain on the modeled surface.
+Yield curves are typically modelled at a point in time to gauge investor sentiment on a given day.
+By extension, modelling yield curves over time informs how overall investor sentiment changes during economic cycles.
+Hypothetically, sharp changes or dislocations in three-dimensional space ((x,y,z)= (maturities, time, yields)) would show the extent to which market news was unexpected, quantifiable by measurement of stress or strain on the modelled surface.

-The Federal Reserve of Bank of St Louis publish daily market yields on US Treasury securities across constant maturities, quoted on an investment basis, via their online economic research plaform [FRED](https://fred.stlouisfed.org).
+The Federal Reserve of Bank of St Louis publishes daily market yields on US Treasury securities across constant maturities, quoted on an investment basis, via their online economic research platform [FRED](https://fred.stlouisfed.org).

 **Analysis**
 I followed the below process to process, model, and visualise yield curves across time: